The Power of Saying "No": Less Stress, More Success

 How to Stop Chasing Shiny Objects

-✔ Less Stress: You’re no longer overwhelmed by unnecessary commitments.
+Less Stress: You’re no longer weighed down by overcommitment.

-What’s one thing you can say no to this week to make space for what truly matters?
+So, what’s one thing you can say no to this week that’s not aligned with your goals?

 Chris Ruszkiewicz